A shutout win for the reigning Stanley Cup holders the St Louis Blues over the Chicago Blackhawks takes them to 92 points for the season.

 Similarly to the Lightning, Washington is putting up an average of 3.6 goals per game.
 Though defensively they’re a little worse than the Lightning, allowing an average of 2.85gpg.

-The Washington Capitals know what they can do on their day, and so do their opponents, so it’s vital that they maintain momentum and keep Ovechkin hot going into the NHL playoffs.
+The Washington Capitals know what they can do on their day, and so do their opponents, so it’s vital that they maintain momentum and keep Ovechkin hot going into the playoffs.
 The young Jakub Vrana has been great alongside the Russain vet, with 23 goals and 23 assists outright.